damianhakert/damianhakert.github.io/source/handbook/index.html.md

 advantages and make you aware of the challenges and provide tips on how to deal with them.

-Probably the biggest advantage of working remotely and asynchronous is the flexibility it provides.
+Probably the biggest advantage of working remotely and asynchronously is the flexibility it provides.
 This makes it easy to **combine** work with your personal life although it might be difficult to find the right **balance**.
 This can be mitigated by either explicitly planning your time off or plan when you do work.
-When you don't work it is recommended to make yourself unavailable by turning off RocketChat and closing down your email client.
+When you don't work it is recommended to make yourself unavailable by turning off Slack and closing down your email client.
 Coworkers should allow this to work by abiding by the [communication guidelines][async-communication].

 If you worked at an office before, now you lack a default group to go out to